radhakishan404/faminder/README.md

 Faminder is a React Native project designed to provide users with a seamless experience in managing their schedule.
 The application includes essential features such as a login page, register page, home page, and an add event page.
 Redux is utilized for temporary authentication storage.

+## Overview:

+Currently this app have default email and password for login, you can register your account and login.

 ## Project Structure

 The project is organized into distinct directories to facilitate clarity and maintainability: